 Border's first ident was a still caption in black and white.

 Not much imagination from Border when they began colour broadcasts in 1971 with another static ident.
 Both the 1970s and 1980s version.
 Border did use in-vision continuity announcers a lot during this period of presentation.

 Border's first animated ident was introduced in September 1989.
 Unfortunately, it was the ITV generic style ident that was used in most other regions.

 promotional package used by ITV, in which the word "Border" was added.
 We believe this ident remained in use until the end of 1992.

-Border stopped using the corporate look in 1993, when this new ident was introduced.
-However, remnants of the 1989 look remained.
+Border stopped using the corporate look during September 1993, when this new ident was introduced.
+However, the remnants of the 1989 look remained.
 The signature music and Border typeface were retained.